 APM workers have been the victims of some of these accidents in recent years.
 One of these occurred in 2015 when a dockworker was struck and hit by a vehicle at Port Elizabeth in New Jersey.

 The worker, a 49-year-old woman, died after being hit by a top loader, a vehicle used to transport shipping containers.
 The driver of the loader and the worker killed both worked for APM at the port.
 The driver was later found to have been drinking, a clear violation of safety policies set by APM.

 Another APM worker was killed in 2011 at Portsmouth.
 Paula Bellamy, a 38-year-old longshoreman, was dead within an hour of being hit by a forklift at the terminal.

 She worked as a slinger, someone who guides crane operators.
 The forklift driver had no clear line of sight to the worker, standing on the dock, and struck her as he moved the vehicle forward.

 Yet another incident at APM Terminals in Port Elizabeth occurred in 2015 when a crane injured a worker.

 The worker was in a tractor-trailer used to move containers when a crane lifted it and then dropped it.
 The crane was supposed to lift a container from the tractor-trailer, but the container had not been correctly detached.
 Fortunately, the worker was only hurt and not killed in the incident.

 Terminal Workers’ Rights and Maritime Law

-If you are a longshoreman, or any type of maritime worker, make sure you know your rights under the law.
-If you are hurt on the job, or if you die, you or your family should speak to a maritime lawyer to get the professional guidance that will lead to maximum compensation.
-With this expert advice, you can expect that you and your family will be well protected.
+If you are a longshoreman or any maritime worker, ensure you know your rights under the law.
+If you are hurt on the job or die, you or your family should speak to a maritime lawyer to get the professional guidance that will lead to maximum compensation.
+With this expert advice, you can expect you and your family to be well protected.